Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Proof of the main results

-\begin{proof} In Theorems \ref{theominfirst}, \ref{theoSolitonfirst} and \ref{theconfSolitonfirst}, we initially assume that $\alpha : I \subset \mathbb{R} \to \mathbb{H}^3$, contained in the horosphere $\mathcal{H}_1$ and $\beta: J \subset \mathbb{R} \to \mathbb{H}^3$, contained in a totally geodesic hyperbolic plane, are locally parameterized as graphs in the respective subsets of $\mathbb{H}^3$ in which they lie.
-It turns out that the only solution in the minimal case is when $\alpha$ is a straight line segment and $\beta$ is given by the solution of equation \eqref{eq_sol_beta_minimal}.
-Since $\alpha$ can be extended to a straight line defined on all $\mathbb{R}$ and $\beta$ is shown to be a closed curve within $\mathbb{H}^3$, the result can be extended to any curves contained in these subsets of $\mathbb{H}^3$.
-Moreover, choosing a different height horosphere $\mathcal{H}_a$ leads to the same conclusion, and since parabolic translations are isometries of hyperbolic space, the result follows. \end{proof}
+\begin{proof} Firstly, we recall what we observed at the end of Section 2.
+If $\alpha(s)=(a,s,1)$, then $\alpha(s) * \beta(t)$ is contained in a totally geodesic hyperbolic plane.
+Secondly, when $\beta(t)=(0,b,t)$, then we are in the second kind case and Theorems \ref{theominfirst}, \ref{theoSolitonfirst}, and \ref{theconfSolitonfirst}, state that the corresponding surface is contained, again, in a totally geodesic hyperbolic plane.
+Therefore, we can assume from now that $\alpha$ and $\beta$ are given as local graphs, i.e., our first kind case, and we investigate whether we can extend these graphs globally.
+It turns out that the only solution in all the three theorems is when $\alpha$ is a straight line segment and $\beta$ is given by the solution of equation \eqref{eq_sol_beta_minimal}, \eqref{eq_ODE_transsoliton_general theroem} or \eqref{eq_soliton_JP_Main theorem}.
+Since $\alpha$ can be extended to a straight line defined in all $\mathbb{R}$, is enough to show that $\beta$ is complete in $\mathbb{H}^3$ too.
+Since $\beta$ is defined in the context of Theorems \ref{theominfirst}, \ref{theoSolitonfirst} and \ref{theconfSolitonfirst}, we have the following cases \begin{enumerate} \item For the minimal case, consider $q$ a solution of equation \eqref{eq_sol_beta_minimal} with initial conditions